viralp353/Pewlett_Hackard_Analysis/README.md

 # Pewlett_Hackard_Analysis

+## Challenge object:

+Determine the total number of employees per title who will be retiring, and identify employees who are eligible to participate in a mentorship program.
+This information will help to company prepare for the “silver tsunami” as many current employees reach retirement age.

 ## Challenge Overview

  Challenge consists of three parts: two additional analyses and a technical report . for complete these tasks, submit the following deliverables: